kushalbhatia/duplicate-files/README.md

 *Can be run on Windows, macOS and Linux

 *If running via sudo, must use python3, unless you create an alias using the command: alias sudo='sudo '

+*Add my_path to both duplicate_files.txt and all_files.csv files to run program from any path